NauraRisat/SK5004-ML-AI/W11-Mind Maps and Virtual Environments/W11-Concept Map.md

     R -->|traces| S[Stellar Evolution]
     S -->|influences| U
 ```
-**Research question**: How do different processes contribute to the chemical enrichment and evolution of the Milky Way galaxy?
+**Research question**: How do different astrophysical processes contribute to the chemical enrichment and evolution of the Milky Way galaxy?
 **Results between Mind Map and Concept Map**: These two yield different purposes, thus the results are different as well.
 Mind maps are mainly used for brainstorming ideas meanwhile concept maps are results-oriented (useful for research questions).